ykwei7/Track-O/docs/UserGuide.md

 Format: `schedule`

-### Tracking tutee payments : `payment`
+### Tracking Payments

-Retrieves tutee payment details and access to other payment-related commands
+Entering `payment` shows you all the payment-related commands available.<br>
+Note that Track-O keeps track of fees up to $100,000, any payment command that results in the fees exceeding the amount will return an error.

 #### To retrieve a specified tutee's payment details: